Begin at 9:00am

 “The question that must be asked every day is, ‘What is BEST for this learner?'” ~ George Couros

 Storyboard That – digital storytelling tool that allows students to create a cartoon story using ready-made scenes, characters, props and more.
 Students provide dialogue using text boxes.
 Can be accessed on the internet and works well with iPads and Android tablets.
+Check out this video for help getting started and this link to see more on using Storyboard That with different subject areas.

 Little Bird Tales – digital storytelling tool that allows students to upload, record, and create stories using pictures, drawings, or other images.
 Can be accessed on the internet or as an app on iPad.